 I finished the game in just over 15 hours with 77 deaths which I’m quite pleased with.
 It definitely has some tough moments so scavenging for every bullet and health syringe is essential if you want an easier ride, make those bullets count.

-The Evil Within is a serious breath of fresh air as well as being an insane, psychological, bloody, tension filled experience that I didn’t want to end.
-It continuously surprised me with how it was able to get more and more extreme with its visuals and set pieces.
+The Evil Within is a serious breath of fresh air to the genre.
+It is an insane, psychological, bloody, tension filled experience that I didn’t want to end.
+It continuously surprised me with how it was able to get more and more extreme with its visuals.

 So, is The Evil Within the survival horror experience we’ve all been waiting for?
 I say yes.
-It may not get everything completely right but one thing it nails is how fun it is from beginning to end.
+It may not get everything completely right.
+One thing it nails is how fun it is from beginning to end.
 I felt as if I was playing an old school survival horror game during my time with it and that’s rare in 2014.
 If you’re a fan of survival horror then I think you’ll love the game like I did, thank you Mikami.